 The second application CCPTC Cervical Ablative Treatment app, he stated had been devised for health professionals to aid the prescription of management and avoid errors.

-Dr Olatayo remarked that the third application, which was based on, the 2011 International Federation of Cervical Pathology and Colposcopy nomenclature, took records in a telemedicine and capture images of the cervix that was saved in a database.
+Dr Olatayo remarked that the third application, which was based on the 2011 International Federation of Cervical Pathology and Colposcopy nomenclature, takes records in a telemedicine and capture images of the cervix that would be saved in a database.

-Dr Kofi Effah, Director of CCPTC explained that the centre had over the years embarked on many innovation including community-based cervical cancer screening programme through the Community-based Health Planning Services (CHIPS), with self-sampling and decentralized test which some 2000 women benefited.
+Dr Kofi Effah, Director of CCPTC explained that the Centre had over the years embarked on many innovations including community-based cervical cancer screening programme through the Community-based Health Planning Services (CHPS) with self-sampling and decentralized test, which some 2000 women benefited.

-Through the support of donors, he disclosed that the Centre was the only facility in the country that had modern equipment to test for the high-risk or carcinogenic types that were most likely to cause cervical cancer by looking for pieces of their DNA in cervical cells at a subsidized cost of GH¢75.
+Through the support of donors, he disclosed that the Centre was the only facility in the country that had modern equipment to test for the high-risk or carcinogenic types that were most likely to cause cervical cancer by looking for pieces of their DNA in cervical cells at a subsidised cost of GH¢75.00.

-He added that the acquisition of thermal coagulator through crowdfunding and other philanthropic assistance had helped to treat cervical pre-cancer in remote communities.
+He added that the acquisition of thermal coagulator through crowd funding and other philanthropic had help treat cervical pre-cancer in remote communities.

 The Centre, had so far trained 34 health workers throughout the country to be able to detect, analyse and manage cervical cancer.

-She praised the Hospital for attaining such a feat, adding that, cervical cancer had been captured and categorized as one of the serious health issues in the country.
+She praised the hospital for attaining such a feat, adding, the cervical cancer had been captured and categorised as one of the serious health issues in the country.

-Dr Quansah-Asare said there had been recommendations that the levels of care needed to be done not only at the tertiary stage, but at the community level.
+Dr Quansah-Asare said there had been recommendations that the levels of care needed to be done not only at the tertiary but the community level.

-“At the level we are moving through, supporting CHIPS to provide universal care and expanding service, the country would be able to achieve it healthcare global targets.”
+“At the level, we are moving through supporting CHPS to provide universal care and expand services that will enable the country achieve its healthcare global targets.

-She said the Ghana Health service would soon sponsor some nurses to be trained in the detection, analyse and management of cervical cancer.
+She said the GHS would sponsor some nurses to be trained in the detection, analyse and management of cervical cancer.